jitendrabhamare/TextEditor/README.md

 ## Features

-### Analyze How Easy to Read is Your Writing?
+### 1. Analyze How Easy to Read is Your Writing?
 - Calculate Flesch score, which indicates how easy to read is the text.
-- The Flesch Readability Score is a measure of the reading complexity of a piece of text (developed by author Rudolf Flesch) that approximates how easy a piece of text is to read based on the number of sentences, words and syllables in that text.
+- The **Flesch Readability Score** is a measure of the reading complexity of a piece of text (developed by author Rudolf Flesch) that approximates how easy a piece of text is to read based on the number of sentences, words and syllables in that text.
 Higher scores indicate text that is simple to read, while lower scores indicate more complex text.

 ![](https://github.com/jitendrabhamare/TextEditor/blob/master/img/moocTextEditor-Flesch-score.png)